Weather & Climate – Tarangire NP

 © chart & park data: SafariBookings. © climate grid data: WorldClim project.
 All rights reserved.

-Weather in Tarangire is temperate and enjoyable.
-Wet seasons consist of: 'long rains' (March to May) and the 'short rains' (November to December).
+The weather in Tarangire National Park is temperate and enjoyable.
+The Wet season consists of two rainy periods: the short rains (November to December) and the long rains (March to May).
+Around January and February rainfall decreases for a month or so.
 It usually rains in the afternoon and seldom for the entire day.
 It rarely gets too hot, but the evenings and mornings tend to get cold.
 Warm clothes for early morning game drives are recommended.

 Dry Season June to October

-• June, July, August, September & October – Afternoon temperatures are close to 26°C/79°F. Days are clear with calm skies.
+• June, July & August – Afternoon temperatures are close to 24°C/75°F. Days are clear with blue skies.
 It cools down at night with temperatures dropping to about 14°C/57°F.

 Wet Season November to May